Offering an MTI trainee a post at your hospital

 Process for submitting a placement request

-If you would like to offer an RCOG MTI Trainee a training placement post at your hospital in the 2022 round, you will need to obtain Deanery approval before completing the declaration form.
+If you would like to offer an RCOG MTI Trainee a training placement post at your hospital in the 2023 round, you will need to obtain Deanery approval before completing the RCOG MTI Trust Application & Declaration form.
 Please start these discussions as early as possible as part of the initial job planning process.

-Once the post has been approved in principle by the Deanery, you need to complete an MTI 2022 Placement form and declaration (Word 949kb).
+Once the post has been approved by the Deanery, you need to complete the RCOG MTI Trust Application & Declaration form 2023 (Word 949kb) .

-Return this form, together with a purchase order, job description and rota timetable to MTI@rcog.org.uk.
+Send the completed form, together with a purchase order, job description and rota timetable along with the Academy Deanery approval confirmation to MTI@rcog.org.uk.

 What happens once we receive the declaration form

 If the placement application is approved the declaration form will be counter signed by the RCOG MTI Officer on behalf of the College.
-A signed copy will be returned to you for your records along with the invoice.
+A signed copy will be returned to the Trust for your records along with the invoice.